-Management, with oversight from the Audit Committee of the Board of Directors of the Company, is actively engaged in remediation efforts to address the material weaknesses identified in the management's evaluation of internal controls and procedures.
+Management, with oversight from the Audit Committee of our Board of Directors, is actively engaged in remediation efforts to address the material weaknesses identified in the management's evaluation of internal controls and procedures.
 Management has taken a number of actions to remediate the material weaknesses described above, including the following:

-- · Improved monitoring and risk assessment activities to address these control deficiencies. - Hired a new full time Chief Financial Officer in September 2020 and a new corporate controller in October 2020 to replace the transitionary staff in place while we moved our corporate offices from Petaluma, CA to Woodstock, GA. - · Separated the preparation of the financial reports from review of the financial reports. - · Implemented additional process-level controls over revenue recognition of new contracts. - Developed and delivered further internal controls training to individuals associated with these control deficiencies and enhance training provided to all personnel who have financial reporting or internal control responsibilities in these areas.
-The training will include a review of individual roles and responsibilities related to internal controls, proper oversight and reemphasize the importance of completing the control procedures. - Did a detailed review of income taxes and our intercompany agreements which uncovered the fact that we should be accruing withholding taxes that will be paid to Mexico when intercompany interest and Technical Assistance payments are made to from Mexico to the United States that we will not be eligible for a tax credit in the United States because of our Net Operating Loss positions.
+- · Improved monitoring and risk assessment activities to address these control deficiencies. - · Separated the preparation of the financial reports from review of the financial reports. - · Implemented additional process-level controls over revenue recognition of new contracts. - Developed and delivered further internal controls training to individuals associated with these control deficiencies and enhanced training provided to all personnel who have financial reporting or internal control responsibilities in these areas.
+The training includes a review of individual roles and responsibilities related to internal controls and of proper oversight and reemphasizes the importance of completing the control procedures. - Did a detailed review of income taxes and our intercompany agreements which uncovered the fact that we should be accruing withholding taxes that will be paid to Mexico when intercompany interest and Technical Assistance payments are made to Mexico from the United States, and that we will not be eligible for a tax credit in the United States because of our Net Operating Loss positions.

-These improvements are targeted at strengthening the Company's internal control over financial reporting and remediating the material weaknesses.
-We remain committed to an effective internal control environment and management believes that these actions and the improvements management expects to achieve as a result, will effectively remediate the material weaknesses.
-However, the material weaknesses in the Company's internal control over financial reporting will not be considered remediated until the controls operate for a sufficient period of time and management has concluded, through testing that these controls operate effectively.
+These improvements are targeted at strengthening our internal control over financial reporting and remediating the material weaknesses.
+We remain committed to an effective internal control environment, and management believes that these actions and the improvements management expects to achieve as a result will effectively remediate the material weaknesses.
+However, the material weaknesses in our internal control over financial reporting will not be considered remediated until the controls operate for a sufficient period of time and management has concluded through testing that these controls operate effectively.
 As of the date of filing this Form 10-K, management is in the process of testing and evaluating these additional controls to determine whether they are operating effectively.
+As announced in July 2022, we have closed our Woodstock, Georgia office and consolidated operations in Boulder, Colorado.
+Our Chief Financial Officer resigned in connection with the consolidation but assisted with this transition through November 18, 2022 and currently serves as our Interim Chief Financial Officer.
+We have hired appropriate accounting staff in Colorado to establish effective internal controls and processes.